Countable modular groups of infinite type surfaces: Proof of the main result.

 \end{proof}

-\begin{proof}[Proof of Theorem \ref{MainResult}] By Lemma \ref{nonwanderingsurface} the restriction map $\Psi_n: Mod(R)_{n} \rightarrow Mod(R_n)$ is well defined for $n \geq N$.
+\begin{proof}[End of proof of Theorem \ref{MainResult}] By Lemma \ref{nonwanderingsurface} the restriction map $\Psi_n: Mod(R)_{n} \rightarrow Mod(R_n)$ is well defined for $n \geq N$.
 Recall that $Mod(R)_n$ are the homotopy classes of $Map(S)$ that have a $n$-quasiconformal representative for the Riemann surface structure we constructed.
-The group $Mod(R_n)$ is the group of free homotopy classes of quasiconformal homeomorphisms of $R_n$.
-Because of Lemma \ref{nonwanderingsurface} every $n$-quasiconformal homeomorphism $g$, with $n \geq N$ maps any pairs of pants (of type $0$ or $1$) $P \in R \setminus \overbar{R_n}$ to a pair of pants of the same type.
+The group $Mod(R_n)$ is the group of homotopy classes of quasiconformal homeomorphisms of $R_n$.
+Note that because of the decomposition given by a core tree we have that the connected components of $R_{n+1} \setminus \overbar{R_n}$ are pairs of pants.
+Because of Lemma \ref{nonwanderingsurface} for every $n$-quasiconformal homeomorphism $g$, with $n \geq N$ we have $g(R_{n+1} \setminus \overbar{R_n} ) = R_{n+1} \setminus \overbar{R_n} $ mapping any pairs of pants (of type $0$ or $1$) to a pair of pants of the same type.
 The homeomorphism $g$ also maps boundary components to boundary components of the same length.
-This implies that if $\Psi_n(g)=\Psi_n(f)$, for $m \geq n$ the difference between $g$ and $f$ on $R_{m+1} \setminus \overbar{R_m}$ is a conformal homeomorphism freely homotopic to the identity.
-Hence the difference between $f$ and $g$ on $R \setminus \overbar{R_n}$ is by possibly Dehn twists along each cuff of $R \setminus \overbar{R_n}$, but this cannot happen, otherwise the Dehn twists would make either $f$ or $g$ $K$-quasiconformal with $K>n$, see Theorem 3 in \cite{Matsuzaki}.
+This implies that if $\Psi_n(g)=\Psi_n(f)$, for $m \geq n$ the difference between $g$ and $f$, i.e. $g \circ f^{-1}$, on $R_{m+1} \setminus \overbar{R_m}$ is a conformal homeomorphism homotopic to the identity.
+Hence the difference between $f$ and $g$ on $R \setminus \overbar{R_n}$ is by possibly Dehn twists along each cuff of $R \setminus \overbar{R_n}$, but this cannot happen, otherwise the Dehn twists would make either $f$ or $g$ $K$-quasiconformal with $K>n$.
+This follows from Matsuzaki's argument for proving Theorem 3 in \cite{Matsuzaki}, which essentially goes as follows.
+The quasiconformal constant $K$ of extremal (in)finite products of Dehn twists for a complete hyperbolic structure (Theorem 1 of \cite{Dehntwistsproducts}) is bounded: But $K \leq n$, a contradiction.
 Then $Mod(R)_{n}$ is countable. \end{proof}

+\begin{note} When infinite genus is involved the above method has a main limitation, as one might consider non-separating curves.
+The difficulty then is to show that a $n$-quasiconformal map $g$ (as in the proof of Theorem \ref{MainResult}) has the property $g(R_{n+1} \setminus \overbar{R_n} ) = R_{n+1} \setminus \overbar{R_n} $.
+The map $g$ may act as a Dehn twist around the genus, hence it may not map the boundaries of $R_n$ to themselves.
+If we do not consider non-separating curves, now the issue is to verify if $g|_{(R_{n+1} \setminus \overbar{R_n}} $ is conformal or maybe quasiconformal but with restricted distortion. \end{note}